MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 Update properties already used for matching.

+May need to change in AD, or in the upstream source.

 ### Update users in Microsoft Entra ID with a new attribute

-Add a new property to the Entra ID, populate from the application, and change the matching rule.
+Add a new property to the Microsoft Entra ID schema, populate users from the application, and change the matching rule.

 ### Change matching rules